CiscoDevNet/terraform-provider-mso/website/docs/r/tenant_policies_dhcp_relay_policy.html.markdown

 # mso_tenant_policies_dhcp_relay_policy #

-Manages DHCP Relay Policies on Cisco Nexus Dashboard Orchestrator (NDO)
+Manages DHCP Relay Policies on Cisco Nexus Dashboard Orchestrator (NDO).
+This resource is only supported on ND v3.1 (NDO v4.3) and later.

 ## GUI Information ##